 - Do you know that an influx of international hotel chains and large hotel brands are increasing their presence in India?
 Indian Brand Equity Foundation (IBEF) report says that the Hotel & Tourism sector received a total of Foreign Direct Investment (FDI) inflows of US$ 13.210 billion by the end of September 2019.

-- This accounts for around 47% share in the Indian Tourism & Hospitality industry by 2020 and by almost 50% by the year 2022.
+- Moreover, this accounts for around 47% share in the Indian Tourism & Hospitality industry by 2020 and by almost 50% by the year 2022.
 Do you know what this means?
 The hospitality and tourism sectors in India will invest more leading to more jobs and greater opportunities for those looking for a career in hotel management.

 Skills Required to Succeed in Hotel Management